aral/ar.al-site/content/2018/06/17/formatting-an-iso-8601-date-stamp-in-hugo/index.md

 ---
-title: "Formatting a Valid time Tag datetime Attribute With the Hugo Date Formatter"
+title: "Formatting an ISO 8601 date stamp in Hugo"
 date: 2018-06-17T09:14:55+01:00
 ---